aleksivaisanen/vincit-koodarijahti2018/README.md

 $ npm start
 ```

-and there you go, now you can test submitting your own sightings!
+and there you go, now you can try submitting your own sightings!